3liz/py-qgis-wps/README.md

-# Py-Qgis-WPS
+# Py-QGIS-WPS

-Py-Qgis-WPS is an implementation of the Web Processing Service standard from the Open Geospatial Consortium based on the Qgis processing API.
+Py-QGIS-WPS is an implementation of the [Web Processing Service](https://www.ogc.org/standards/wps) standard from the Open Geospatial Consortium based on the QGIS Processing API.

-Py-Qgis-WPS will enable you to use Qgis processing algorithms written for Qgis desktop directy on server side.
+This implementation allows you to expose and run on a server:
+* QGIS Processing algorithms available on Desktop
+* QGIS Processing models
+* QGIS plugins having a Processing provider according to their `metadata.txt`file

-Py-Qgis-WPS is written in Python.

-Py-Qgis-WPS is a fork of PyWPS
+It's is written in Python and is a fork of [PyWPS](https://pywps.org/).

 Requirements and limitations:

 - Python 3.5+ only
 - Windows not officially supported

+Any WPS client work with this implementation.
+For instance QGIS Processing algorithms are available in a web interface using [Lizmap WPS module](https://github.com/3liz/lizmap-wps-web-client-module).

-# Why Py-Qgis-WPS ?
+# Why Py-QGIS-WPS ?

-Py-Qgis-WPS differs from PyWPS in the following:
+Py-QGIS-WPS differs from [PyWPS](https://pywps.org/) in the following:

-* Qgis centric
+* QGIS centric
 * Handle all request in asynchronous way: all jobs should run in a non blocking way,  even with `storeExecuteResponse=true`
-* Use multiprocessing Pool to handle task queue instead instanciating a new process each time.
+* Use multiprocessing Pool to handle task queue instead instantiating a new process each time.
 * Uniform Logging with the 'logging' module
 * Serve response status
 * Support python3 asyncio (and thus drop python2 supports)